-VT Publisher is the app that is run on the sending side.
+VT Publisher is the Windows application that is run on the sending side.
 It supports the following input options:

-SDI or HDMI sources via Blackmagic, AJA, Magewell or Bluefish;
+- SDI or HDMI sources via Blackmagic, AJA, Magewell, or Bluefish devices;

 You can set a custom name for this particular instance of VT Publisher via the "Location" field – to make it easier to locate this feed in VT Receiver.

 The central section is actually the list with the available sources, and if the row is filled with blue it means that this source is selected.
 When you select the source VT Publisher shows you the preview of this source.